-Discussion boards are collaborative learning experiences.
-Therefore, the candidate is required to provide a thread in response to the provided prompt in each forum.
+Discussions are collaborative learning experiences.
+Therefore, the candidate is required to provide a thread in response to the provided prompt in each discussion.
 Each thread must be at least 400 words, include 2 sources, 2 separate in-text citations in current APA format, and demonstrate course-related knowledge.
 In addition to the thread, the candidate is required to reply to 2 other classmates’ threads.
 Each reply must be at least 200 words and include 1 in-text citation in current APA format.
-(MLO: A, B, C, D, E, F)
+(CLO: A, B, C, D, E, F)

-Using the assigned readings found in the Reading & Study folder, the candidate will read and analyze the quality indicators presented by the Council for Exceptional Children.
+Using the assigned readings found in the Learn section, the candidate will read and analyze the quality indicators presented by the Council for Exceptional Children.
 The candidate will then complete the provided template.
 Each section of the template must be at least 200 words and incorporate 1 citation from a scholarly journal.
 The candidate must provide a title page, a reference page, and a word count for each section.
-(MLO: A, B, C)
+(CLO: A, B, C)

 Assessment Professional Interview

-The candidate will complete the “Check for Understanding” activity at located at https://kansasedu.qualtrics.com/jfe/form/SV_0BX4q2TNVt1cRZX, the research to inform practice website.
-The quiz will cover the Reading & Study material from the first 5 module/weeks.
+The candidate will complete the “Check for Understanding” activity at located at the research to inform practice website.
+The quiz will cover the Learn sections from the first 5 Module: Weeks.
 It will be open-book/open-notes, and will contain multiple choice and true/false questions.
 The quiz must be taken until 95% mastery is achieved.
 A PDF showing the completed quiz must be submitted.
-(MLO: A, B, C, D)
+(CLO: A, B, C, D)

-For this assignment, the candidate will complete a coding matrix question assignment and evaluate 2 research articles (quantitative and single-subject).
+For this assignment, the candidate will complete a Coding Matrix Question Assignment and evaluate 2 research articles (quantitative and single-subject).
 The candidate will then complete the quality indicator matrix using two of the articles from the list provided in the assignment instructions.
 All areas of the matrix must be completed.
-(MLO: A, B, C, D)
+(CLO: A, B, C, D)

-The candidate will answer questions found in the Course Reflection Questions word document provided in the Assignment Instructions folder in Blackboard.
+The candidate will answer questions found in the Course Reflection Template.
 This assignment will require the candidate to reflect on the knowledge, concepts, and skills learned throughout the course, then analyze their importance.
 The candidate will further synthesize how he/she can utilize the course information and discuss what more he/she need to learn.
 At least 800 words are required.
-(MLO: A, B, C, D, E, F)
+(CLO: A, B, C, D, E, F)